-Using the mirror control switch, press on any of the four arrows for the direction that you want the mirror to move
+Using the mirror control switch, press on any of the four arrows for the direction that you want the mirror to move rear window defroster (if equipped).
+Refer to "Rear Window Features" in "Understanding The Features Of Your Vehicle" for further information.

-Power Mirror Movement

-Heated Mirrors - If Equipped
+Power Mirror Movement Heated Mirrors - If Equipped